Pedro09Dev/Pedro09Dev/README.md

 ### A little about me!  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
-I'm a **Grad Student🎓 [@ The Ohio State University 🅾️](https://www.unijorge.edu.br)** majoring in Computer Science.
+I'm a **Grad Student🎓 [@ Jorge Amado University Center 🅾️](https://www.unijorge.edu.br)** majoring in Computer Science.
 I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
 I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>